 TREZOR Model T Review and Comparison

 I love reviewing hardware wallets—it’s kind of a hobby of mine.
-In this article I’ll be reviewing the latest addition, the TREZOR T model.
-This device is still one of the best hardware wallets out there, so read on for my full review.
+In this article, I’ll be reviewing one of the high-end wallets, the TREZOR Model T. This device is one of the best hardware wallets out there, so read on for my full review.

 TREZOR Model T Review Summary

-TREZOR T is a hardware wallet equipped with a touchscreen that allows you to store cryptocurrencies offline.
-Unlike most Bitcoin wallets that are connected to the Internet, TREZOR keeps your private key far from the hands of hackers.
-Overall the touchscreen is a great addition but I’m not sure it’s worth the higher price tag.
+The TREZOR Model T is a hardware wallet equipped with a touchscreen that allows you to store cryptocurrencies offline.
+Unlike most Bitcoin wallets that are connected to the internet, TREZOR keeps your private key far from the hands of hackers.
+Overall, the touchscreen is a great addition, but I’m not sure it’s worth the higher price tag.

 - The TREZOR T Device